NelsonDong41/CS3200--RawMen/README.md

 ## How to use the website

-The first page to be gone through is the user type selection screen.
+The user can navigate to any of the pages via the navigation bar at the top, but the first page landed on is the user type selection screen.
 Upon selection, the user is automatically navigated to the home page of the persona they selected.

-From the customer home page, to navigate to your cart
+On each page, there is a selection field to select the user's ID.